 If questions about ceiling damage and leaks go over your head, do not worry!
 You are not alone!
 The ceiling is something we take for granted, yet it is an essential part of the home or business.
 If you find yourself in hot water with a leaky ceiling, make sure you take the appropriate steps to dry it out and save your home from further damage.

-The first step with a leak in your ceiling is to get the area dry.
+The first step with a ceiling leak is to dry the area.
 Most experts suggest using a dehumidifier and closing off that area.
 Keep windows close if you use a dehumidifier.
 If you can’t do that, create air circulation with fans and keep the window slightly ajar.

 Another drying method involves heat and a shop vacuum.
-You can use a shop vacuum to blow hot air into the ceiling and aid in the drying process.
-Make sure you support the wet drywall while doing this, or you will risk permanent sagging.
+You can use a shop vacuum to blow hot air into the ceiling and aid in drying.
+Ensure you support the wet drywall while doing this, or you risk permanent sagging.

 How Long Does It Take for Ceiling To Dry Out?

-The best route to addressing a wet ceiling is to work on getting it dry as soon as you spot the problem.
+The best way to address a wet ceiling is to get it dry as soon as you spot the problem.
 The prime window to mitigate damage is within 48 to 72 hours of discovery.
 If you can start the drying process in this time frame, you will stand a much better chance of stopping mold before it can begin to grow and prevent warping.

 How to Know Your Ceiling Is Getting Dryer?